tusharvaswanicoder/dancetime/README.md

 ALMOST
 MISS
 ```
-At the end of the dance, all your judgements are summed up and you are given a score out of 100 (though there is a bug where you can get over 100! 😅).
+At the end of the dance, all your judgements are summed up and you are given a score out of 100.
+There are also mid-dance snapshots that enhance the excitement of score reveals.
+First the scores pop up, then the headshots of the players appear over them! 😎

 ## How to Set Up DanceTime (local)